arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-environmental-data/cloud-environmental-data.md

 ---
-title: 'Environmental data in the Arduino IoT Cloud'
+title: 'Environmental data in the Arduino Cloud'
 compatible-products: [mkr-wifi-1010, mkr-env-shield]
 difficulty: beginner
-description: 'Learn how to collect environmental data from the MKR ENV Shield and display it in the Arduino IoT Cloud.'
+description: 'Learn how to collect environmental data from the MKR ENV Shield and display it in the Arduino Cloud.'
 tags:
   - Environmental data
   - Sensors